sdip0971/Chain-Pilot/README.md

 ---

 This documentation covers each selected file’s purpose, structure, and key functionality.
-It clarifies relationships between pages, layouts, and API routes, ensuring you understand how the app initializes, protects routes, and integrates external services.
+It clarifies relationships between pages, layouts, and API routes, ensuring you understand how the app initializes, protects routes, and integrates external services